Silveryu/checkers/README.md

 ## Algorithm

 1. Sharpen and equalize histogram to find corners more easily
-2. `cv::findChessboardCorners` and manually compute the exterior corners
+2. `cv::findChessboardCorners` and manually compute the exterior corners `completeBoardCorners`
 3. Median blur to obtain better color segmentation results
 4. Red segmentation, yellow segmentation
 5. Gaussian blur to obtain better results with the Hough Circle transform